Soffit Lighting Installation Cost

 Must vents be added to soffits?

-Building Regulations & Planning Permission for Installing Soffit Lighting
+Building Regulations & Planning Permission for Soffit Lighting Installations

-If you are doing electrical work or installing lighting outside your home in England or Wales, you must follow new building regulations.
+If you are doing electrical work or installing lighting outside your home in England or Wales, you must follow current building regulations.
+Although this mainly relates to adding new or altering existing wiring, or as part of a larger project such as building an extension or rewiring a house.

 The goal is now to make our structures as energy-effective as possible.
 In certain circumstances, you must install efficient electric lighting in your home, such as: